Cory Hughart

 I use HTML & CSS (usually Sass) every day, and I try to keep up with the latest features while maintaining graceful degradation.
 Accessibility is a priority for me from the outset.

 I use JavaScript daily, often with React.
-I also build and run Node.js-based workflow automation via Webpack and/or Gulp for web projects, and I’ve written other Node scripts to automate mundane tasks.
+I also build and run Node.js-based workflow automation via Webpack for web projects, and I’ve written other Node scripts to automate mundane tasks.

 I use Git for all of my programming work.
 Check out my GitHub page for random projects and contributions to other open source projects.